BhaskarBaddam/DevOps/k8s-commands.md

 It exposes application to external world.
 It is applicable to Cloud only.
 It creates an load balancer IP which can be exposed to external world.
 It uses Cloud-Control Manager to generate public load balancer IP in Cloud (AWS, Azure, GCP, etc.,).\
 Anybody in the world can access this service.
 ### When to use which service
-Generally we will use **ClusterIP** for databases because we don't them to expose externally and databases need to be accessible only to application tier.\
+Generally we will use **ClusterIP** for databases because we don't want them to be exposed externally and databases need to be accessible only to application tier.\
 We will use **NodePort** when we don't want to expose service to the world and should be accessible only within an VPC/organization.\
 We will use **Load Balancer** for mostly frontend applucations as these are need to accessible to the world/clients.